 About Jenny Mae

-Jenny Mae is a female Great Dane about 6 years old.
+Jenny Mae is a female Great Dane over 6 years old.
 Carefully selected as a great representative of her breed, Cynthia decided to make her part of their program.
 Cynthia has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Great health testing